Skip to main content

 Frequently Asked Questions

-DMARC forensic reports (also called failure reports or ruf reports) are per-message notifications sent when an email fails DMARC authentication.
-They use ARF (Abuse Reporting Format) as defined in RFC 5965 and contain details about the failing message including authentication results, sender IP, and sometimes message headers.
+DMARC failure reports — historically called forensic or ruf reports — are per-message notifications a receiver sends when an email fails DMARC authentication.
+They use the Abuse Reporting Format (ARF, RFC 5965), while the DMARC reporting mechanism itself is defined by RFC 9991.
+Each report carries authentication results, the sender IP, and often message headers.

-Email receivers like Gmail, Yahoo, and Microsoft can send DMARC forensic reports if you configure the ruf tag in your DMARC record.
-However, not all receivers send these reports.
-Many major providers either don’t send them at all or heavily redact them for privacy reasons.
-Forensic reports are far less common than aggregate reports.
+Email receivers like Gmail, Yahoo, and Microsoft can send DMARC failure reports if you publish a ruf tag, but most do not.
+Many large providers disable them or heavily redact them for privacy reasons (RFC 9991 §7).
+Failure reports are far less common than aggregate (rua) reports.

 What is an abuse email address?

-An abuse email address (typically [email protected]) is a designated contact for receiving abuse complaints and reports.
-This address is often listed in WHOIS records and DNS records.
-When ARF reports are generated by ISPs or feedback loop programs, they’re typically sent to the domain’s abuse contact or the address specified in the ruf tag of a DMARC record.
+An abuse email address (typically [email protected]) is a designated contact for abuse complaints and reports, often listed in WHOIS and DNS records.
+When ISPs or feedback-loop programs generate ARF reports, they send them to this address or to the address in your DMARC ruf tag.

 What is the difference between RUA and RUF in DMARC?

-RUA (aggregate reports) are XML files sent daily summarizing all DMARC evaluation results for your domain.
-RUF (forensic reports) use ARF format and are sent per-message when authentication fails.
-RUA reports are anonymized, widely supported, and contain volume statistics.
-RUF reports include message-level details but are rarely sent due to privacy concerns.
-Always rely on RUA reports as your primary data source.
+RUA (aggregate) reports are XML files sent daily that summarize all DMARC results for your domain.
+RUF (failure) reports use the ARF format and are sent per message when authentication fails.
+RUA is anonymized and widely supported; RUF is detailed but rarely sent due to privacy.
+Rely on RUA as your primary source.

-ruf) reports and defines theruftag for requesting them - TLS-RPT — Different reporting format (JSON) for transport-level encryption issues, not authentication failures
+• TLS-RPT — A different reporting format (JSON) for transport-encryption issues, not authentication failures

-- SPF — SPF failures trigger ARF reports when DMARC forensic reporting is enabled
+• SPF — SPF failures trigger ARF reports when DMARC failure reporting is enabled

-- DKIM — DKIM signature failures trigger ARF reports in DMARC forensic reporting
+• DKIM — DKIM failures trigger ARF reports in DMARC failure reporting

-Not sure which DMARC tool handles forensic reports best?
+Not sure which DMARC tool handles failure reports best?
 Compare DMARC monitoring platforms to see how DMARCguard stacks up.

 Monitor ARF for your domains